jecki/ts2python/docs/index.rst

 it should be (in my IMHO) and works perfectly well - except for the complaints of the type checkers.

-WIth compatibility level 3.11 and above, the generated code does not need to use ts2python's "typeddict_shim"-compatibility layer, any more, which greatly simplifies the import-block at the beginning of the generated code and thus eliminates on of two dependencies of the generated code on the ts2pytho-package.
+With compatibility level 3.11 and above, the generated code does not need to use ts2python's "typeddict_shim"-compatibility layer, any more, which greatly simplifies the import-block at the beginning of the generated code and thus eliminates on of two dependencies of the generated code on the ts2pytho-package.